Daylight (1996 film): Plot

 Kit and Maddy swim around looking for an exit, with the main highway tunnel now almost completely submerged.
 Kit realizes that he will have to use his explosives to cause a "blowout" and rip the tunnel roof open.
 A mass of mud crushes Kit, and Maddy tries to pull him out.
 The blast forces Maddy towards the surface, but Kit gets stuck in the mud.
 Maddy finds a barely conscious Kit and keeps him afloat as a boat discovers them offshore.
 Lying on a stretcher, Kit sees Grace in the crowd and hands her George's bracelet.
-Maddy insists on riding with him in the ambulance; Kit agrees, but suggests “We better take the bridge”.
+Maddy insists on riding with him in the ambulance; Kit agrees, but suggests on one condition: “We gotta take the bridge.”

 Production

+Filming

 Principal photography for Daylight was conducted at Cinecittà Studios in Rome, Italy, where the majority of the tunnel sequences were filmed.
 Additional location shooting took place in New York City.

+Music

 Donna Summer and Bruce Roberts sang the theme song, "Whenever There Is Love".
 Billboard reported that R&B singers Chanté Moore and Tamia were to duet on the film's title song "Daylight," a Vassal Benford-penned "dreamy, heartfelt tune" that was set to lead the album's soundtrack.
 It was left unused however.